graphile/crystal/grafast/website/grafast/step-library/index.md

 methods, and add other accessors and similar that child field plans may call.
 For more information see [step classes](../step-classes).

-A number of builtin standard step classes are provided for schemas to accomplish common tasks, these are documented in [Standard steps](./standard-steps).
-Often these builtin steps are enough for your schemas needs, especially when integrating with an existing business logic layer via steps such as [loadOne][] and [loadMany][].
+A number of built-in standard step classes are provided for schemas to accomplish common tasks, these are documented in [Standard steps](./standard-steps).
+Often these built-in steps are enough for your schemas needs, especially when integrating with an existing business logic layer via steps such as [loadOne][] and [loadMany][].